roger-padrell/serverly/docs/docs.md

 ## Methods
-These are the methods available with serverly
+These are the methods available with serverly:

 ### GET
 To use a get method, you just have to run `Router.get`.